Modern Languages with Translation

 • Explore new horizons

-Study our 4 year programme and undertake a Placement Year in your third year to work or study.
+Study our 4 year programme and undertake an optional study year abroad.

 • Supportive environment